- Home

 Advice from the photographer: "A rare occurrence takes place for around a week twice a year.
 If you visit during May and August you may be lucky enough to catch the sun rising through the arch of the Bow Fiddle Rock!"

-Bealach Na Bà Highlands
+10. Bealach Na Bà Highlands

-Bealach na Ba - The Road to Applecross
+Bealach na Ba - the road to Applecross

 How to get here: follow the Bealach na Bà from Tornapress to Applecross.
 Pull off the road when you reach the large parking area at the top of the Bealach to enjoy the view.

-Sumburgh Head Shetland
+11. Sumburgh Head Shetland

 Sumburgh Head Lighthouse

-Shining its beacon from the perilous cliffs of Sumburgh Head, Sumburgh Head Lighthouse is perched 91 m above sea level and boasts incredible views out across the North Sea.
+Shining its beacon from the perilous cliffs of Sumburgh Head, Sumburgh Head Lighthouse is perched 91 metres above sea level and boasts incredible views out across the North Sea.
 Constructed in 1821, the lighthouse was designed by the renowned lighthouse architect Robert Stevenson (grandfather of author Robert Louis Stevenson).
 Marvel at the huge colonies of seabirds, including gannets and puffins.

-How to get here: fly from Edinburgh, Glasgow or Aberdeen to Sumburgh, or head to Aberdeen Ferry Terminal to catch the ferry from Aberdeen, or Orkney, to Lerwick.
+How to get here: fly from Edinburgh, Glasgow or Aberdeen to Sumburgh, or head to Aberdeen Ferry Terminal to catch the ferry from Aberdeen or Orkney to Lerwick.

-Key facilities- Pets Welcome
+• Pets Welcome

-- Accessible Parking Or Drop-off Point
+• Accessible Parking Or Drop-off Point

-Lunan Bay Montrose, Angus
+12. Lunan Bay Montrose, Angus

 The ruins of the red castle at Lunan Bay, with the broad sandy beach beyond